KeliLanguage/doc/specification/section-5-declarations.md

 #### 5.4.1.2 Carryful tag

-Carryful tag are tags that carry some specific payload.
+Carryful tags are tags that carry some specific payload.
 They can be created using the following grammar:

 > _tagId_  `(` [_typeAnnotation_](section-7-type-annotations.md) `)`